-d.
-Fair: Candidate will demonstrate a high level of effectiveness at the department level (or above) in carrying out assigned committee or administrative responsibilities; or the candidate will demonstrate a "fair" patient care record.
+c.
+Good: Candidate will demonstrate a high level of effectiveness at the department level (or above) in carrying out assigned committee or administrative responsibilities.
 In addition, the candidate must demonstrate engagement with one or more local, regional, state or national professional organizations.
 The candidate will have demonstrated citizenship to the School of Medicine through effective participation and service on committees (SOM, GHS, University).